parita2003/Netflix-Data-Analysis/README.md

 - The least popular movie is `The United States vs. Billie Holiday`.
 - The highest number of movies were released in the year 2020.

-## Future Enhancements
-- Extend the analysis with additional insights such as revenue trends.
-- Implement a machine learning model to predict movie popularity.
-- Create interactive visualizations using Plotly or Dash.